nuplex/five-day-weather/README.md

 has this, but without states, so the user would not be able to differentiate between, e.g. Somerville, NJ and Somerville, MA.

+### Preload Weather from URL
+The app is in a clear state on every reload.
+If we saved queries to the url as parameters, then on refresh we would see the same page, which is ideal.
+It would also allow pressing 'back' and 'forward'.
+The skeleton to do this is somewhat here (the location input can be preloaded through props).
+A different way to do it would be to have a generated route for each request.
+To easily do this the library `react-router-dom` is necessary.

+##### Addendum - F°/C° defaults

+The same applies to not defaulting to Fahrenheit.
+A `?d={F/C}` could be added that lets the app load into one automatically.

 ### Accessibility - Icon Alts
 The icon alts are very basic and take the group weather pattern, this is most noticed for the 700s (volcanic ash, fog, etc.), which defaults to 'fog'.
 It would be better to make these more distinct.

+### Smooth Animations
+My initial idea of the app had the input bar in the center of the screen, and then when you enter a place, it moves up and shows the weather.
+I scrapped this when establishing trade-offs.

 ## Libraries